imherhela/hela_time/README.md

 ## License

 Free to use and modify for personal or server use.
-Attribution appreciated but not required.
+Made by ImHerHela.